 Renters insurance covers costs associated with damage to your personal property, personal injuries to guests, and living expenses if your apartment becomes unlivable.
 Not every cause of damage will be covered by your policy however.
 Certain causes or "perils" are excluded.
 So before you make a claim, read on to be sure it will be accepted by your insurance company.
+If you don't have renters insurance, we recommend anyone renting a residence to consider purchasing a policy as an affordable way to protect you from the financial impact of these events.

 Your Personal Property Is Covered by Renters Insurance